TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

    not be automatically applied.
 In that case delete the installed sources and execute :bash:`composer install` once more.

-If applying the patch fails you will often get a cryptic error message like:
+If applying the patch fails, you may get a cryptic error message like:

 .. code-block:: none
    Example error message